Shaquil Barrett: 2016

-2017 season
+2017

 In 2017, Barrett appeared in 16 games (nine starts), totaling 37 tackles (30 solo), four sacks, two forced fumbles, a fumble recovery, and a blocked punt.

-2018 season
+2018

 On March 12, 2018, the Broncos placed a second-round restricted free agent tender on Barrett.
 On April 23, 2018, he signed his exclusive rights tender.
 Barrett finished the season with 28 tackles, three sacks, and a pass defended in 13 games.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

-2019 season
+2019

 On March 15, 2019, Barrett signed a one-year contract with the Tampa Bay Buccaneers.

-During a Week 2 20-14 road victory over the Carolina Panthers, Barrett sacked Cam Newton thrice.
-With his strong performance, Barrett earned NFC Defensive Player of the Week honors.
+During a Week 2 20–14 road victory over the Panthers, Barrett sacked Cam Newton thrice.
+With his strong performance, Barrett earned National Football Conference (NFC) Defensive Player of the Week honors.
 In the next game against the New York Giants, Barrett recorded a career-best four sacks and two forced fumbles, tying the franchise single-game sack record held by Simeon Rice and Marcus Jones, as well as becoming the first player in franchise history to record at least three sacks in back to back games.
 The Buccaneers narrowly lost 32–31.
 The following week, Barrett recorded his first NFL interception and a strip-sack on Jared Goff which was returned for a touchdown by teammate Ndamukong Suh in a 55–40 road victory over the Los Angeles Rams.
 As a result of his strong first month of play (nine sacks, an interception, three forced fumbles at the end of Week 4), Barrett was named the NFC Defensive Player of the Month for September.

 During a Week 15 38–17 road victory over the Detroit Lions, Barrett recorded five tackles and a sack, tying the Buccaneers franchise record for sacks in a single season held by Warren Sapp.
 On December 17, 2019, Barrett was selected to the 2020 Pro Bowl, the first of his career.
-In the regular-season finale against the Atlanta Falcons, he sacked Matt Ryan thrice in the 28-22 overtime loss, breaking the Buccaneers franchise record set by Sapp for the most sacks in a single season with 19.5.
+In the regular-season finale against the Atlanta Falcons, he sacked Matt Ryan thrice in the 28–22 overtime loss, breaking the Buccaneers franchise record set by Sapp for the most sacks in a single season with 19.5.

 Barrett finished the 2019 season setting new career highs with a league leading 19.5 sacks, 58 tackles, six forced fumbles, two pass deflections, and an interception in 16 games and starts.
+He was ranked 32nd by his fellow players on the NFL Top 100 Players of 2020.